-Endo-protease is proposed by the Applicant as an alternative treatment for brewers to prevent haze formation in the final beer that often forms during cold storage of the final packaged beer (commonly called chill haze).
+This endo-protease is proposed by the Applicant as an alternative treatment for brewers to prevent chill haze formation in the final beer.
 Use of the enzyme would be as an alternative, or an additional treatment, to various cold stabilisation treatments brewers currently use.
 This haze is produced due to the interactions and binding of haze-active proteins and polyphenols naturally present in beer as components of the ingredients (malted barley and hop products) used to produce beer.
 Complexes of haze-active protein and polyphenols produce larger compounds that can form visible haze particles that precipitate out when beer is chilled.

-The enzyme is claimed by the Applicant to hydrolyse the haze-active proteins during the fermentation step of beer production.
-Hydrolysing the haze-active proteins reduces the size and also concentration of these proteins available in the final beer to interact with polyphenols to produce haze.
+The Applicant claims the enzyme hydrolyses the haze-active proteins during the fermentation step of beer production.
+This reduces the size and also concentration of these proteins available, in the final beer, to interact with polyphenols to produce haze.